top of page

 What is Home?

 I've been thinking about the concept of "home" a lot.
 Recently, when considering traveling again, I realized I'm not looking forward to being somewhere else - it feels exhausting somehow.
-But when I think about traveling as a broader concept, it's something we've done since childhood, even in metaphorical ways through our imagination.
+But when I think about traveling in a broader sense, it's something we've done since childhood, even metaphorically, through our imagination.
 Now I find myself traveling more inward - learning about psychology, which I want to study, practicing meditation and yoga.
-It's a more spiritual journey directed inward rather than outward.
-This reflection led me to understand that home is something you carry within yourself, something that travels with you.
+It's a more spiritual journey focused on internal growth rather than external exploration.
+This reflection led me to understand that home is something you carry within yourself.

 Life itself is a journey - we don't know where we come from or where we're going.
 We're just experiencing this existence in these bodies, at this time, with other people, and it's a coincidence we're all living in the same era.
 You can build or buy a house, but that won't necessarily give you a sense of home.
-Without people who feel like family, it's difficult to call any place home.
+Without people who feel like family, it's difficult to truly feel at home.

 69397842-0080-4624-b2cf-158c5050a25e.jpeg